 “When we heard that a Stapleton resident was in need of help to access his home we jumped at the chance to give back to the community we have been a part of for over 15 years.
 Together with our trade partners we were able modify Bryan’s home to meet his needs.
 It was a pleasure being involved in this project and we sincerely hope that our work will now allow Bryan to live independently in his own home.” – John Hovde, Chief Operations Manager – Infinity Home Collection

 The remaining challenge was a custom multi-level stair glide that would allow Bryan to access all levels of his town home, and once again the community stepped in.
 The HBF and Bryan rallied together to gather additional funding support for this large-ticket item.
-HBF connected with Stapleton developer Forest City and Stapleton Master Association, who both contributed significant funds to the HBF for Bryan’s project.
+HBF connected with Stapleton developer Forest City (now Brookfield Properties) and Stapleton Master Association, who both contributed significant funds to the HBF for Bryan’s project.
 Bryan reached out to his community and acquired nearly 70 donations from family, friends and neighbors.
 With the necessary funds raised, HBF and partner Ascent Mobility were able to order the lift, which was installed last month.

 “Ascent Mobility was very happy to provide a custom curved stairlift that provides Bryan access to all three levels of his home.” – Greg Shepherd, Ascent